Kamil-Sabbagh/Structure-Aware-Temporal-Graph-RAG-SAT-Graph-RAG-/sat-graph-rag/SUPERVISOR_SUMMARY.md

 **What it contains**:
 - Complete project overview
 - MVP results (100% vs 0%)
-- 4 graph visualizations with your Neo4j queries
+- 4 graph visualizations with Neo4j queries
 - Links to all deliverables
 - Quick start guide